Our World Missions Offering, with a goal of $2 million, helps bring the Good News of Salvation to people around the world.

-Missions are a key component of the Prestonwood Student Worship Choirs as well.
+Missions are a key component of the Prestonwood Student Worship Ministry as well.
 Both the Junior High Choir and the High School Choir serve on mission—the Junior High during the spring, and the High School Choir in the summer.
 Sure, music is the centerpiece, but serving people in need is what stays with them for a lifetime.

 “The Next Generation missions use the donations to subsidize students so they can participate in the mission of God,” Josh said.
 “It all rests on the next generation.
 So we try to take away the barriers so the students can participate in mission work, mostly through short-term ‘going’ opportunities.”

 The fifth component of the World Missions Offering is a little different than the others.
 PowerPoint Ministries, the broadcast ministry of our church, is both a worldwide evangelism tool and a means of discipleship that serves both beginning Christians and those who have been followers of Jesus for decades.

 PowerPoint carries the Word of God from the Prestonwood pulpit to 92 different countries, including Russia and Iran; to 740 cities in the U.S. and abroad; and to thousands of unique online viewers every week.

 “We give thanks for the faithfulness of the people, and for God’s blessings on PowerPoint,” said Scott Seal, Executive Director of PowerPoint Ministries.